metalmerge/metalmerge/README.md

 ## About Me

-I'm a developer who enjoys tinkering with code and plans to go into robotics automation.
+I'm a developer who enjoys tinkering with code to automate repetitive tasks.

 ## GitHub Stats